Better Photos for Arts and Craft Shows

 Whatever you decide, don't let mediocre photos stop you from being accepted into good craft shows.

-Don't Let MEdiocre Photos Stall Your Business Success
+Don't Let Mediocre Photos Stall Your Business Success

 Photographing my crafts was one of the biggest struggles I went through when I started my business back in 2006.